 “The Line” is a 15-20 minute Emmy award-winning interactive story about love and the fear of change.
 This room-scale experience allows you to unlock an enchanted world-diorama of two miniature dolls, Pedro and Rosa.

-The experience invites the viewer to pull knobs and even crawl under the machinery to unfold the story of these figurines who are perfect for each other but reluctant to live out their love.
+The experience invites the viewer to pull knobs and even crawl under the maquette and through the machinery to unfold the story of these figurines who are perfect for each other but reluctant to live out their affection.
 Narrated by Rodrigo Santoro (Westworld) and directed by Ricardo Laganaro, “The Line” was awarded the “Best VR Immersive Experience” prize at the 76th Venice International Film Festival.

 The Line is a VR film that I initially developed as a narrative designer for the proof of concept.
 After the concept’s approval, I eventually became the creative producer for the project, which I developed with Arvore Immersive over 8 months.